Nursing and Health Sciences Division

 Minors, Certificates, Transfer Programs

-The baccalaureate Certificate in Nursing Management & Leadership (CNML) is a four course, 10-credit certification program that prepares BSN nurses to take the AONE/AACN Certified Nurse Manager and Leader exam.
-Curriculum is tailored to meet the needs of today's nurse leaders with content in financial management, human resource management, performance improvement, and strategic management and technology.
+The baccalaureate Certificate in Nursing Management & Leadership (CNML) is a four-course, 10-credit certification program that prepares BSN nurses to take the AONE/AACN Certified Nurse Manager and Leader exam.
+Curriculum is tailored to meet the needs of today's nurse leaders with content in financial management, human resource management, performance improvement, strategic management, and technology.
 Nursing Management & Leadership - Nursing & Health Sciences Division | Lewis-Clark State (lcsc.edu)

-The Graduate Certificate in Nursing Management & Leadership is a five course, 13-credit certification program that builds on your nursing experience to gain additional knowledge and skills toward a career path in healthcare leadership.
+The Graduate Certificate in Nursing Management & Leadership is a five-course, 13-credit certification program that builds on your nursing experience to gain additional knowledge and skills toward a career path in healthcare leadership.
 Completion of the fully online coursework prepares nurses to take the AONL/ AACN Certified Nurse Manager and Leader exam.
 Graduate Certificate in Nursing Management & Leadership - Nursing & Health Sciences Division | Lewis-Clark State (lcsc.edu)

 Special Policies